 Decathlon SportsLab has precise measurement and analysis tools and various expertise with respect to mobility, thermal comfort, morphology and affective science.
 The teams track down the causes of obstruction, discomfort, and risk of injury.
 Researchers also cooperate with universities and laboratories to develop innovative projects and share their expertise.

 DESIGN: A HUMAN CHAIN

-The research and development teams are linked together in the company chain with respect to: branding, prototyping workshops, industrial processing teams as well as the SportsLab laboratories.
-Everyone contributes to the product improvement process.
-Each component of the products is studied in depth before it is released.
+The research and development teams are linked together in the company chain through branding, prototyping workshops, industrial processing teams as well as the SportsLab laboratories.
+Everyone contributes to the product improvement process and each component of the products is studied in depth before it is released.

-Designers provide shape, colour, consistency to the imagined products.
-It is a collaborative approach that builds on the knowledge and skills of product managers, researchers, engineers, etc. They create functional prototypes that can measure the appeal through usage.
+Designers provide shape, colour, and consistency to the products in development.
+It is a collaborative approach that builds on the knowledge and skills of product managers, researchers, engineers, etc. They create functional prototypes that can then measure the products' appeal through real world usage.
 They also prepare drawings and models to be able to pre-visualize the final product and evaluate the users' perception of it.
 They create an emotional bond between the product and the athlete by imagining the most ergonomic way to bring it to life.

-The choice of components and assembly are key steps, which will allow the product to be unique, relevant and durable.
+TThe choice of components and assembly are key steps which allow the product to be unique, relevant and durable.
 In Villeneuve d'Ascq, more than 3,000 prototypes are produced each year.
 The prototyping workshops are made available to the teams in order to observe, test components and finished products in real-world situations.
 They compete over the speed of design and allow each collaborator to become a stakeholder and creator of innovation.
-It is thanks to this type of set-up that Decathlon and its brands are able to offer technical products that are vastly accessible to many while providing exceptional quality at great everyday prices.
+It is thanks to this product development process that Decathlon and its brands are able to offer technical products that are accessible to many while providing exceptional quality at great everyday prices.